 I was born in North Wales (UK) in 1964.
 I graduated from Hull University with a degree in English Literature and then completed a Masters Degree in Theatre at Leeds University.

 I’ve worked for three decades as a performer, story-teller, teacher, director, writer, researcher, academic and community artist living in the UK, Australia then back in the UK.
-In Australia I worked for a while at Monash University (Melbourne) and in the UK I was, for a while, Senior Lecturer in Performance at Huddersfield University.
+In Australia I worked for a while at Monash University (Melbourne) and in the UK as Senior Lecturer in Performance at Huddersfield University.
 While there I set up and ran an innovative MA based on my way of training performers.

-In 2010 I established DUENDE – an international ensemble performance company.
-In 2015 I extended DUENDE’s work by establishing The DUENDE School of Ensemble Physical Theatre to train performers internationally.
-While running DUENDE I published two books.
+In 2010 I left the security of an institution to establish DUENDE – an international ensemble performance company.
+In 2015 DUENDE’s work expanded to include The DUENDE School of Ensemble Physical Theatre – an initiative to train performers internationally.

 In the decade between 2010-20 I worked extensively round the world, teaching, directing, performing, lecturing – including engagements in Seattle, Bogota, Melbourne, Mexico City, Berlin, Hangzhou, Kuala Lumpur, Mumbai, Delhi, Athens, Stockholm, Bangalore, Kolkata and elsewhere.